groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/spreadsheet.md

           text: Call Converter class Convert method and pass the filename for the converted PDF file and the PdfConvertOptions object from the previous step as parameters.
 ---

-Microsoft Excel with its popular XLS and XLSX formats is a recognized authority in the area of working with tabular data, reports, accounting data and numbers.
+Microsoft Excel with its popular XLS and XLSX formats is a recognized authority in the area of working with tabular data, reports, accounting data, and numbers.
 However, there are often situations when installing Excel software for working with spreadsheets is not possible for various reasons.
 This is exactly the situation when converting the source workbook into another format can be a solution.

 Even though direct converting tables to other formats can be a very complicated process, **GroupDocs.Conversion for .NET** successfully solves this class of tasks - from the developer's point of view, it is needed to load the source workbook and save the converted document in some other format.
 That’s it!